AmnonOwed/P5_CanTut_GeometryTexturesShaders/README.md

 ####GLSL_SphereDisplacement
 Displacing a sphere outwards through GLSL with separate color and displacement maps that can be changed in realtime.

+####GLSL_SphereDisplacementNoise
+Displacing a sphere outwards through GLSL with shader-based procedural noise instead of a displacement map texture.

 ####MultiTexturedSphereGLSL
 Applying a GLSL shader with multiple input textures to the TexturedSphere example.